faraday-techno/relay-pro/docs/README.md

 # Reported issues
 > Known bugs

 There are no bugs reported at this moment.
-Please report possible bugs and suggestions to the below contact info.
+Please report possible bugs and feedback to the below contact info.

 # Contact
 > Contact information: